eejlny/Elongate-BNN-demonstrator/README.md

 echo zcu102_wrapper_gate.bit.bin > /sys/class/fpga_manager/fpga0/firmware

-2. freq_control_zcu102_1816.elf: This executable runs on the ARM host processor and issues commands to the Elongate framework implemented in the FPGA.
+2.freq_control_zcu102_1816.elf: This executable runs on the ARM host processor and issues commands to the Elongate framework implemented in the FPGA.

 The use mode is:

 freq_control_zcu102_1816.elf 900 1 77 0 1 4

-Parametrs are:
+Parameters are:
 first_freq_index (multiple of 3, indicates the first frequency that the Elongate will use for the BNN)

 error_rate_tolerable: indicates how many errors must be present in the dectectors before frequency is reduced.
 This can be setup to 1 so after one detector error the frequency is mantained.
 Notice that this are detectors errors and not functional errors.
 The system detects these errors before they affect the logic itself.